 Where is this location, you ask?
 Why none other than space!

-In 2008, undead mass murderer Jason Voorhees was finally captured by the US government and spent two years as a guinea pig for those who were fascinated by his regenerative ability and apparent immortality after surviving multiple execution attempts since the time he was caught.
+In 2008, undead mass murderer Jason Voorhees was finally captured by the US government and spent two years as a guinea pig for those who were fascinated by his regenerative ability and apparent immortality after surviving multiple execution attempts since.

-Unfortunately for them, Jason escaped from his restraints and proceeds to nearly slaughter them all until Rowan who successfully lured him into one of the cryogenic pods and trapping him inside, only to have the juggernaut rupture it with his machete, in the process stabbing Rowan and freezing them both for 445 years.
+Unfortunately for them, Jason escaped from his restraints and proceeds to nearly slaughter them all until Rowan successfully lured him into one of the cryogenic pods and trapped him inside, but not before the juggernaut ruptured it with his machete, in the process stabbing the scientist and freezing them both for 445 years.

-The idea of putting a horror franchise villain in space is mostly referenced as a joke concerning movie series and the fact that they just kept going to the point of desperation; this being said, Jason X often look, sound, and felt like a bad B-grade movie and, for all honesty, it is close to being one (complete with a nonsensical and hole-filled plot, average acting, and a trace of bad cheese that is everywhere considering how hard the movie was trying to sound hardcore and futuristic) if it wasn't for the considerate budget and production.
+The idea of putting a horror franchise villain in space is mostly referenced as a joke concerning movie series and the fact that they'll just keep going to the point of desperation; this being said, Jason X often looks, sounds, and feels like a bad B-grade movie and, for all honesty, it is close to being one (complete with a nonsensical and hole-filled plot, average acting, and a trace of bad cheese that is everywhere considering how hard the movie was trying to sound hardcore and futuristic) if it wasn't for the considerate budget and production.
 If anything, this movie is the Friday the 13th franchise's shark-jumping and many horror fans can sense that.

-But, seeing that we are being treated with Jason being in friggin space, perhaps that was the point; the series was never the same by the time they decided to bring Jason back to life ala Frankenstein's monster back at Part 6 Jason Lives and the films following it since were getting cheesier by the moment.
-This being said, yes it is nonsensical, but it has this comic book feel to the plotting and flow that at some case its silliness can be entertaining and Jason X provided enough slasher theatrics and B-movie cheddar to keep a bodycounter happy.
+But, seeing that we are being treated with Jason being in friggin space, perhaps that was the point; the series was never the same by the time they decided to bring Jason back to life ala Frankenstein's monster back at Part 6: Jason Lives and the films following it since were getting cheesier by the moment.
+This being said, yes it is nonsensical, but it has this comic book feel to the plotting and flow that its silliness can be entertaining and Jason X provides enough slasher theatrics and B-movie cheddar to keep a bodycounter happy.

-We are also treated with some fight sequences, most memorable being that where Jason fights a grenade launching gynoid and momentarily lost to her after being blasted to bits.
-However, just like Jason Goes to Hell, losing a body wasn't a big deal for him since he later came back as a cyborg dubbed Uber- Jason after a rather convenient set-up.
-I have to say though that I'm not a big fan of his new mask, but the bulked-up yet futuristic sleek look, along with his piercing red eyes, apparently doubled strength and durability, did made him menacing enough to strike fear and awe, just a shame that this upgraded form is so overlooked and underrated among fans.
+We are also treated with some fight sequences, most memorable being where Jason fights a grenade launching gynoid and momentarily loses to her after being blasted to bits.
+However, just like Jason Goes to Hell, losing a body isn't a big deal for him since he later comes back as a cyborg dubbed Uber-Jason after a rather convenient set-up.
+I have to say that while I'm not a big fan of his new mask in this form, the bulked-up and futuristic sleek look, along with his piercing red eyes, apparently doubled strength and durability makes this Jason menacing enough to strike more fear and awe, just a shame that this upgraded form is so overlooked and underrated among fans.

-The rest of the characters were an odd bunch as they are a mix of your standard teenage victims and scifi action tropes such as the pompous authority, the ignored scientist, the badass militant, and even a death squad.
-Sadly, since the film was modeled after a standard slasher flick, they're as single-dimensional as they can with only a few standing out, for better or worse, and their purpose were easily reduced to just futuristic lambs for the slaughter.
+The rest of the characters are an odd bunch as they are a mix of your standard teenage victims and scifi action tropes such as the pompous authority, the ignored scientist, the badass militant, and even a death squad.
+Sadly, since the film is modeled after a standard slasher flick, they're as single-dimensional as they can with only a few standing out for better or worse, and their purpose are easily reduced to just futuristic lambs for the slaughter.

 1 male murdered, method unknown